Overcoming Tight Constraints in Soft Happy Colouring: The algorithms

 The efficacy of the CE method lies in its importance sampling capability, which directs the search mechanism towards promising regions of the solution space by minimising the Kullback-Leibler divergence between successive probability distributions.
 Unlike Genetic Algorithms, which rely on pairwise crossover operators that may disrupt beneficial partial structures (the ``building block hypothesis''), the CE method updates parameters based on global aggregate statistics from the elite population.
 This enables a more robust reproduction mechanism that preserves global structural trends in the data.

 For the Soft Happy Colouring problem with $k$ colours, the size of the discrete solution space is $k^{|V \setminus V'|}$, where $V$ and $V'$ respectively stand for the vertex set and the precoloured vertices.
 In other words, $V\setminus V'$ is the set of free vertices.
 In such high-dimensional spaces, the landscape of the objective function $H_\rho$ is often rugged with many local optima.
 The standard CE method effectively explores this space by maintaining a probability distribution vector $P_v$ for each vertex.
 Early in the process, high entropy in $P_v$ facilitates broad exploration.
-As iterations proceed, the smoothing parameter regulates the trade-off between exploring historical distributions and exploiting the most recent elite samples, allowing the distributions to gradually concentrate around high-quality colouring assignments.
+As iterations proceed, the smoothing parameter balances exploration of historical distributions and exploitation of the most recent elite samples, allowing the distributions to gradually concentrate on high-quality colouring assignments.

-However, pure probabilistic methods can suffer from ``stagnation,'' where probabilities converge to suboptimal deterministic values (0 or 1) too early.
+However, pure probabilistic methods can suffer from ``stagnation'', where probabilities converge to suboptimal deterministic values (0 or 1) too early.
 The integration of \textsf{LS} also addresses this by limiting the search to locally optimum solutions; by applying \textsf{LS} to each sample, the CE mechanism effectively learns from \emph{local optima} rather than raw random samples.
 This synergy is critical for community detection: the CE component identifies the global ``skeleton'' of the community structure (the coarse distribution), while the \textsf{LS} component efficiently enhances the quality of the generated solutions to refine the boundaries of these communities.

 This theoretical hybridisation is engineered into the system architecture illustrated in Figure \ref{fig:flowchart_cels}.
 The diagram delineates the algorithmic flow into two distinct functional blocks: the \textit{Cross-Entropy Framework}, responsible for the macro-level via adaptive sampling, and the \textit{Hybrid Improvement} module, which executes micro-level local search.
 As shown, the critical handover occurs when raw candidate solutions are passed to the Local Search algorithm, transforming them into locally optimised solutions before fitness evaluation.
 This ensures that the ``Learning Phase'' (probability update) is driven exclusively by the statistics of high-quality, locally refined optima, thereby accelerating convergence towards a valid community structure.